Atlanta Sideswipe Accident Attorneys

 The Insurance Institute of Highway Safety (IIHS) found that there are about 242,000 sideswipe crashes every year in the U.S, with Georgia drivers getting into more than 38,650 sideswipe accidents a year.
 Nationally, sideswipe accidents cause about 27,000 injuries and more than 2,500 fatalities annually.

-The Atlanta sideswipe accident lawyers at Millar & Mixon, LLC stand up for people injured in Georgia car crashes to make sure those who have been harmed get the compensation they deserve.
+The Atlanta sideswipe accident lawyers at The Millar Law Firm stand up for people injured in Georgia car crashes to make sure those who have been harmed get the compensation they deserve.

-Contact our Atlanta sideswipe accident lawyers at Millar & Mixon, LLC today through our online contact form or at 404-620-4301 to arrange a free initial consultation and learn more about how we can help you.
+Contact our Atlanta sideswipe accident lawyers at The Millar Law Firm today through our online contact form or at 404-620-4301 to arrange a free initial consultation and learn more about how we can help you.

 Sideswipe Accidents in Atlanta

 When two vehicles moving alongside each other collide, the wreck is known as a “sideswipe accident” if at least one of the cars is struck along its side.
 Sideswipe accidents occur as a driver attempts a lane change or unintentionally drifts out of their lane.
-Over-steering or under-steering in a curve or making an improper turn can also cause a sideswipe accident.
+Misjudging a curve or a turn can also result in a side swipe collision.

 Sideswipe accidents are typically described as “same direction” or “opposite direction” sideswipe collisions.
 The IIHS says that opposite-direction sideswipe accidents outnumber same-direction crashes by almost four to one.